USDA Mortgage Lenders – Program Information

 - The home cannot have a market value that exceeds the loan limit in your area.

-Which Areas a Eligible?
+Which Areas a Eligible for a USDA loan?

 For the most part, areas that have a population of less than 35,000 people qualify.
 However, to be sure please check your property address using the link below.